basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 certainly break your application, so make sure that you have done each of the following **before** enabling security:

+1. Make certain that the original Riak Search (version 1) is no longer in use or required.
+Enabling security will break it.
-1. Define [[users|Authentication and Authorization#User-Management]] and, optionally, groups
+2. Define [[users|Authentication and Authorization#User-Management]] and, optionally, groups
-2. Define an [[authentication source|Authentication and Authorization#Managing-Sources]] for each user
+3. Define an [[authentication source|Authentication and Authorization#Managing-Sources]] for each user
-3. Grant the necessary [[permissions|Authentication and Authorization#Managing-Permissions]] to each user (and/or group)
+4. Grant the necessary [[permissions|Authentication and Authorization#Managing-Permissions]] to each user (and/or group)
-4. Check any Erlang MapReduce code for invocations of Riak modules other than `riak_kv_mapreduce`.
+5. Check any Erlang MapReduce code for invocations of Riak modules other than `riak_kv_mapreduce`.
 Enabling security will prevent those from succeeding unless those modules are available via the `add_path` mechanism documented in [[Installing Custom Code]].
-5. Make sure that your client software will work properly:
+6. Make sure that your client software will work properly:
     * It must pass authentication information with each request
     * It must support HTTPS or encrypted [[Protocol Buffers|PBC API]] traffic
     * If using HTTPS, the proper port (presumably 443) is open from client to server